stormysmoke/sent2vec-server/README.md

-# QuantumSense - Sent2Vec
+# Sent2Vec

-This is the Sent2Vec application.
+This is the Sent2Vec back-end.
 It allows to index the sentences of a text (encoding them as vectors), and then to retrieve the "nearest neighbours" of a query sentence.

 ## Conceptual Usage Example